GPP.jpg

 Google PoemPortraits

-Every summer, the Serpentine Gallery hosts a star-studded fundraising gala in Kensington Gardens.
 In 2017, Google was the headline sponsor.
-They wanted to celebrate their involvement and – at the same time – get their new Pixel phone into the hands of the event’s high-profile attendees.
+They wanted to celebrate their involvement while placing the new Pixel phone into the influential hands of the event’s high-profile guests.

 My soul swims with noon and bloom